ryanwiemer/subtle-ui/README.md

 ## Development

-`yarn run dev` - See a local version of the website on http://localhost:8000

-`yarn run prod` - See a production version of the website on http://localhost:9000
+`yarn develop` - See a local version of the website on http://localhost:8000 `yarn build && yarn serve` - See a production version of the website on http://localhost:9000